-You found yourself in a weird place called Nexus, between your world and new one, surrounded by other refugees.
+You found yourself in a weird place called Nexus, place between worlds, surrounded by others like you.
 Six Gates stand open before you, choose one or push your luck and use magic to teleport somewhere randomly.

-With your powers you can perhaps find followers and build a better place to live.
-But...
+With your powers you can perhaps find followers and build a place to live...